alyssanew/Alcantara---BSCS-3A---CSST-102-Act.1/README.md

 ![health](https://github.com/user-attachments/assets/ea722f04-2162-439b-a4f7-da71249671d9)

 **Medical Imaging and Diagnosis**
-    ML algorithms, particularly deep learning models like convolutional neural networks (CNNs), are utilized to analyze medical images such as X-rays, MRIs, and CT scans.
+    - ML algorithms, particularly deep learning models like convolutional neural networks (CNNs), are utilized to analyze medical images such as X-rays, MRIs, and CT scans.
+    - Machine and deep learning algorithms are rapidly growing in dynamic research of medical imaging.
+Currently, substantial efforts are developed for the enrichment of medical imaging applications using these algorithms to diagnose the errors in disease diagnostic systems which may result in extremely ambiguous medical treatments.
+Machine and deep learning algorithms are important ways in medical imaging to predict the symptoms of early disease.

 *Applications:*
 - **Disease Detection**: Early detection of diseases like cancer, Alzheimer's, and cardiovascular conditions by identifying subtle patterns and anomalies in imaging data.